ieltsbyidp/PhoneGapPlugin/README.md

 The Marketo Mobile SDK allows integration with Marketo Mobile Engagement (MME).

 ## Plugin Change Log
+v0.9.1 (June 27, 2023)
+- iOS change only - XCFramework for multiple platforms.

 v0.9.0 (June 05, 2023)
 - Added parameter to capture the type of framework used for development (native, ionic, phonegap or reactnative)